mdlmdel/hot-cold-game-redux/README.md

 2. The user enters guesses that are recorded until they find the hidden number.
 3. Each time a user guesses, the user receives feedback indicating how close their guess is to the hidden number.

-## Installation
+## Running the App

+Use the deployed version of the app at [https://hot-cold-game-redux.herokuapp.com](https://hot-cold-game-redux.herokuapp.com).

+Or, run the application locally:

-The code uses npm to manage dependencies.
+1. The code uses npm to manage dependencies.
 Verify that you have the latest version of Node installed.

-1. Download the project, and install the dependencies using 'npm install'.
+2. Download the project, and install the dependencies using ```'npm install'```.
-2. Run `npm run build` before accessing the game.
 3. Use a local server to run the game.
-You can use your own local server or type  `npm run serve` in the command line.
-The package comes with [http-server](https://www.npmjs.com/package/http-server) already set as a dev dependency.
-4. If you decide to use the [http-server](https://www.npmjs.com/package/http-server) via the `npm run serve` command, you can access the game at [http://localhost:8080](http://localhost:8080).